checkedc/checkedc-clang/docs/checkedc/Setup-and-Build.md

 ## Setting up a build directory

-1. LLVM and clang use cmake, which a meta-build system generator.
+1. LLVM and clang use cmake, which is a meta-build system generator.
 It generates build systems for a specific platform.
 2. Create a build directory that is a sibling of your llvm source tree.
 For example, if llvm is in MyDir\llvm, create MyDir\llvm.obj.
 3. Be sure to exclude the build directory from anti-virus scanning.
 On Windows 10, go to Settings->Update & Security->Windows Defender->Add an exclusion.
 4. You may optionally want to create an install directory, which is the place where an installed version of LLVM can be placed.